 How has this experience helped you get closer to achieving your post-graduation/ career goals?

 Sage Corps promised me an intensive internship mixed with weekly events that would help hone my professional skills.
 I am happy to say that I got both of those things and I definitely have had a number of projects that I can talk about during interviews for graduate school or first-year positions.
 I can also say that I had a ton of responsibility working at a startup, an environment much different than that of a traditional internship.
 That is undoubtedly something I can capitalize on in my career going forward.

 Name one of the biggest challenges you’ve successfully overcome this summer.

 I think the biggest challenge for me this summer was learning to take risks (as cheeeesy as that sounds).
 I consider myself to be a very ‘safe’ person (no pun intended) and I’m usually drawn to tasks that are familiar to me or that I’ve done before.
 This summer, I decided that I wanted to challenge myself to step out of my comfort zone and I think I’ve accomplished that— not only in the tasks I’ve been doing at work— but also by reaching out to professionals in the Chicago area and developing new connections.

 What is the most valuable lesson/ most valuable skill you’ve learned or strengthened during your internship?

 The most valuable lesson I’ve learned is the importance of listening actively and gleaning knowledge from people who have more experience than you.

 Saif is considering several paths post-graduation, including pursuing a Master’s degree, moving back to the Middle East, or pursuing marketing or data science opportunities in the States.

 We’re so proud of Saif and all of the amazing work he accomplished this summer.
 We’re excited to see what the future holds for this Sage Corps Alumnus!

-Do you want to become a Sage Corps fellow?
-Apply here.
+Do you want to be a Sage Corps fellow?
+Get started here.